 LGBT History Spotlight: Gilbert Baker & the Rainbow Flag

-October 17, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+October 17, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 Now a ubiquitous symbol for the LGBT movement, the rainbow flag was born out of a phone call between Harvey Milk and Gilbert Baker.